 Ten months ago, I opened the metaphorical doors of my new law practice.
 I had spent the previous thirteen months working in the Texas Attorney General’s office in downtown Dallas.
-Although I loved the work, I was working for an incompetent, lazy, vindictive boss who did everything she could to make herself look better at others’ expense.
+Although I loved the work, There were a number of challenges that meant going to work was generally miserable.
 And I was driving about two and a half hours every day to do it.
 I was unhappy and tired and everyone around me could tell.
 After applying for a number of other jobs I knew would not be perfect fits, turning down the offers I got, and a lot of thought and prayer, I decided that the best thing for me to do was to work for myself.
 I had my family’s support, both financial and moral, I had the will, and so I took the leap.

 It’s everyone’s dream, right?
 To set your own hours, to be your own boss and not have to answer to anyone, to make your own decisions.
 In the past ten months I have done all of those things.
 And in a lot of ways it has been a dream.
 I have loved being able to take time to prioritize the important things like spending time with my wife in the couple of weeks after we found out about the loss of our first pregnancy, or seeing both of our families around Christmas.
 I have loved working from home on days when someone needed to do housework and Kristina was too tired or busy with her own job.
 I have loved not having to deal with office politics and frustrating supervisors.
 I have loved getting to decide for myself how to operate and what is most important in the way that I do business.